-On Friday, 8 November 1895 Wilhelm was reproducing earlier work using low output Lenard tubes, whereby fluorescence was visible on a screen coated with barium platinocyanide.
-He moved on to a higher output Hittorf-Crookes tube, and reproduced the same phenomenon on a screen located near the tube.
-What he noticed, while in the darkened room, was similar fluorescence arising from another barium platinocyanide-coated screen over a meter away, far further than cathode ray tubes were known to work.
+On Friday, 8 November 1895, Wilhelm was reproducing earlier work using low-output Lenard tubes, whereby fluorescence was visible on a screen coated with barium platinocyanide.
+He moved on to a higher output Hittorf-Crookes tube and reproduced the same phenomenon on a screen located near the tube.
+While in the darkened room, he noticed similar fluorescence arising from another barium platinocyanide-coated screen over a meter away, far further than cathode ray tubes were known to work.
 Despite moving the screen even further, fluorescence was still visible 1.

 Arguably the most famous x-ray ever taken, that of the hand of his wife Bertha, was dated 27 December 1895.
 This was not the first x-ray ever taken as is erroneously believed by most.
 The next day, he delivered a paper titled “On a New Kind of Rays” to the Würzburg Physical-Medical Society 1.
 Only the first page of his original manuscript is extant; the other pages were destroyed after his death as he stipulated in his will 2.